This BJJ glossary and its contents copyright ©Can Sönmez. Please do not copy online or in print without permission]

 ^ Guillotine: may see this referred to as guilhotina (Portuguese), mae hadakajime and front headlock.
 Applied by wrapping one arm under the neck, gripping your own bicep of the other hand, securing that behind the head, then squeezing for the submission.

 ^ Half-Guard: also known as meia guarda (Portuguese) and ashigarami.
-Similar to GUARD, except that in this case, only one leg has been trapped as opposed to the waist or both legs (see Stephan Kesting)
+Similar to GUARD, except that in this case, only one leg has been trapped as opposed to the waist or both legs (see Stephan Kesting).
+There are several variations, such as deep half guard, where you spin right underneath their leg.

 ^ Hooks: also known as gancho (Portuguese).
 Normally refers to getting your feet wrapped under a limb, especially under the leg.
 For example, for butterfly guard, you need to 'hook' your feet to secure the position.
 This is also important when TAKING THE BACK, to stop your opponent REVERSING you.